Prismic247/ScaledColliderSystem/README.md

 # Scaled Collider System

 Prefab for VRChat worlds to allow for player interactions with world colliders that are scaled relative to your avatar size.
 PC and Quest compatible.
+Future support planned for height specific scaling when crouching/going prone.

 ## About